psecio/parse/README.md

 By default, `psecio-parse scan` includes all available rules in its scan.
 By using `--exclude-rules` and `--include-rules`, the rules included can be reduced.

-Any rules specified by `--exclude-rules` are explicity excluded from the scan, regardless of any other options selected.
+Any rules specified by `--exclude-rules` are explicitly excluded from the scan, regardless of any other options selected.
 These rules cannot be added back to the scan, short of re-running the scan with different options.
 Invalid rules are silently ignored.